 In a Biology laboratory in Mendel Science Center, tanks of iridescent zebrafish line the walls.
 They are not only beautiful to look at, but also model organisms for studies of vertebrate development and gene function.
-Villanova students working with Angela DiBenedetto, PhD, associate professor, Biology, are using these fish to examine specific genetic factors that can contribute to the risk of developing diseases like cancer.
+Villanova students working with Angela DiBenedetto, PhD, associate professor, Biology, use these fish to examine specific genetic factors that can contribute to the risk of developing diseases like cancer.

 Certain regions of chromosomes contain DNA sequences, or genes, critical to normal cellular functions, and mutations in such genes increase that risk.
 The gene Brd2 is a key regulator—it controls the expression of many other “target” genes involved in both cell division and cell death.
 It is a known protooncogene—a normal gene which, when altered by mutation, becomes an oncogene that can push cells inappropriately into mitosis or replication, contributing to cancer.
 It is also a factor in neural development and its deregulation may lead to juvenile myoclonic epilepsy.